Jean-François Gillet: Catania

 On 30 January 2015, he transferred to Catania, on a contract until 2017.

 Loan to Mechelen

 On 4 October 2015, Gillet saved three penalties for Mechelen in a league game against Anderlecht.

 Standard Liège

-On 17 March 2018 he played as Standard Liège beat Genk 1–0 in extra time to win the 2018 Belgian Cup Final and qualify for the UEFA Europa League.
+On 17 March 2018, Gillet played as Standard Liège beat Genk 1–0 in extra time to win the 2018 Belgian Cup Final and qualify for the UEFA Europa League.

 International career

+Gillet became known worldwide for conceding 10 goals against Brazil at the 1997 FIFA World Youth Championship in Malaysia, in turn helping kick-start the career of Alex de Souza.

-In August 2009, at the age of 30, after a strong performance against Inter Milan for Bari, he was called up to the Belgian senior team in view of qualification for the 2010 World Cup against Spain and Armenia.
+In August 2009, at the age of 30, after a strong performance against Inter Milan for Bari, Gillet was called up to the Belgian senior team in view of qualification for the 2010 FIFA World Cup against eventual champions Spain and Armenia.
+He debuted on 5 September in Spain, parrying a David Villa penalty before conceding 5 goals, and then conceded twice in the next game, which saw Belgium suffer a shock 2–1 defeat.

-He debuted 5 September 2009 in Spain, parrying a David Villa penalty, before conceding 5 goals.
-He conceded 2 goals in the next game, which saw the Belgian team defeated in Armenia by 2 to 1.
-On 14 November, he kept a clean sheet in a friendly against Hungary and again against Qatar.
+On 14 November 2009, Gillet kept a clean sheet in a friendly against Hungary and again against Qatar.